AbstractUmbra/Hondana/README.md

   - To use these tags, you can see an example [here](./examples/search_manga.py#L17-L22).
 - [Settings related endpoints](https://api.mangadex.org/docs.html#operation/get-settings-template) are not currently exposed.
 I have implemented their documented use, but I do not expect them to currently function.
   - Once this is exposed fully I will implement a richer interface.
+- Currently if there is are any errors in a chapter upload process, the error key does not contain filenames or identifiable information on exactly what file failed upload.
+  - This means that I locally compare the succeeded files with the ones missing from the full response payload.
+The examples have been updated with how to check for an error.

 ### Contributing
 If you would like to contribute to Hondana, please take a look at [the contributing guidelines](./.github/CONTRIBUTING.md) and follow the procedure there.